 Featured in the Galveston Architecture Guidebook (Ellen Beasley and Stephen Fox, Rice University Press, 1996), and noted for their “ability of vernacular house typologies to shape strongly formed urban space through repetition of characteristic profiles and spaces”, these two houses, along with 2318 Avenue M, were built during the mid-1860s by meat market proprietor Anton Heiman.
 Completed by the mid1870s the cottages are within the boundaries of the Silk Stocking Historic District.
 The structures have fallen into a state of disrepair and neglect and are in need of immediate attention.

-2015 UPDATE: Rehabilitation has recently begun on 2326 Avenue M. The future remains unknown for 2322 Avenue M.
+2018 UPDATE: Rehabilitation of 2326 Avenue M has been completed.
+The future remains unknown for 2322 Avenue M.

 The former Falstaff Brewery Complex was built in 1895 at the intersections of 33rd and Church Streets.
 Originally, it was one of Adolphus Busch’s regional brewery projects as his company expanded throughout the country.
 Although it changed hands several times, the brewery operated for over eighty years.
 Now vacant, it is one of Galveston’s last standing factories in the Factory District.
 There are advocates pushing for demolition of the complex because of safety concerns.
 The reinforced concrete structure could be rehabilitated into any number of uses and serve as an asset to the neighborhood instead of a hindrance.
 This area has plenty of open space and another demolition would only add to the deserted nature of this block.